Sunday, February 28, 2016

 As a comedy, as a farce, Laberinto de pasiones is partly hit and miss and partly truly funny and unique.
 Targets of the satire include test tube babies, Islamist tyranny, virility cures, medicalization in general, and plastic surgery.

-Even hypersexuality itself is a major target of satire.
+Hypersexuality itself is a target of satire.
 Both protagonists, with whom we sympathize, are hypersexuals.
-They are victims of their urges, cured first when they discover each other.
+They are victims of their urges, cured only when they discover each other.
 The opening montage is about their cruising in the Madrid flea market, only able to focus on men's crotches.
 The happy ending is a tender parody of Emmanuelle.

 The dialogue is funny, also in the key sequence where Sexilia and Riza Niro are together for the first time.
 "We need everything but desire nothing".
 "We talk a lot about love, never about sex".
 "Would you like to be an Empress?
 I can only offer you luxury and insecurity".
 "That would be an experience".